Daffie95/Colorarity_ms4/README.md

 |   |   |
 ## 4. Bugs & Errors.
 > ~~While working on creating the navigation, I could not get my current bootstrap/JS to actually display the dropdown menu on the page, the link worked but no dropdown would show.
-I went trough Slack and found similar issues that all reverted back to the source code for the Boutique Ado project, I went and tried the same thing and changing the JS script CDNs made it work.~~
+I went trough Slack and found similar issues that all reverted back to the source code for the Boutique Ado project.~~ I went and tried the same thing and changing the JS script CDNs made it work.
 <br>
 <br>
-> The Products does render the correct template but the injected content is not displayed on screen.
+> ~~The Products does render the correct template but the injected content is not displayed on screen.~~<br>
+a break in the logo caused layering issues.
 ## 5. Additional Comments.
 > having to end working early (21-04-04) due to scheduled power outage in my appartment complex.
 ## 6. External Resources.
-> Django allAuth
+> Django allAuth<br>
-> bootstrap
+> bootstrap<br>
-> Google Fonts
+> Google Fonts<BR>
-> Font awesome
+> Font awesome<br>
 >> A lot of code used in this project is revamped code from the previous Boutique Ado project, because I feel like there is not really a better way to implement the same code, but in a different way.
 >> The Boutique Ado project suffers greatly from the lack of explanitary measures of WHY and HOW functions work the way they do, knowing what does this and that is great, but the learning outcomes are very slim
 >> and without extensively going trough Django documentation, there really isnt a whole lot to take away from it.